Top 9 Beard Grooming Tips

 As it turns out, what you put in your body is just as important as what you put on your body when it comes to grooming your beard.
 After all, your facial hair is made from a protein called keratin.
 Your body simply can’t grow hair without the proper nutrients.
 So, perhaps the best beard grooming tip we can give is not really a grooming tip at all.

-Load up on the protein and greens!
+Some more beard grooming tips demand that you load up on the protein and greens!

 According to Jack Passion, author of The Facial Hair Handbook and two-time world beard championship winner, the trick to growing a full, healthy beard is your diet.
 A diet high in fats and proteins from animal sources is ideal, he explains.
 He also supplements with Vitabeard, Iron Beard, or Beard Grow XL, all of which will provide you with the B vitamins you need to get those extra inches.